Skip to Main Content

 • Falsifying information on an official academic record.

-• Falsifying information on an official document such as a grade report, letter of permission, drop/add form, ID card or other college document.
+• Falsifying information on an official document such as a grade report, letter of permission, drop/add form, ID card, or other college document.

-Procedures for Imposition of Sanctions
+4. Procedures for Imposition of Sanctions

-Determination on academic vs. disciplinary sanction
+1. Determination on academic vs. disciplinary sanction.

 The Academic Integrity Officer shall determine whether to seek a disciplinary sanction in addition to an academic sanction.
 In making this determination, the Academic Integrity Officer shall consult with the faculty member who initiated the case and may consult with student affairs and/or academic affairs administrators as needed.
-Before determining which sanction(s) to seek, the Academic Integrity Officer also shall consult the student's confidential academic integrity file, if any, to determine whether the student has been found to have previously committed a violation of the Academic Integrity Policy, the nature of the infraction, and the sanction imposed or action taken.
-Prior violations include both violations at the student's current college and violations that occurred at any other CUNY college.
-In making the determination on prior violations, the Academic Integrity Officer .shall determine whether the student previously attended any other CUNY colleges and, if so, shall request and be given access to the academic integrity files, if any, at such other CUNY colleges.
+Before determining which sanction(s) to seek, the Academic Integrity Officer also shall consult the student’s confidential academic integrity file, if any, to determine whether the student has been found to have previously committed a violation of the Academic Integrity Policy, the nature of the infraction, and the sanction imposed or action taken.
+Prior violations include both violations at the student’s current college and violations that occurred at any other CUNY college.
+In making the determination on prior violations, the Academic Integrity Officer shall determine whether the student previously attended any other CUNY college and, if so, shall request and be given access to the academic integrity file, if any, at such other CUNY college.

-Procedures in Cases Involving Only Academic Sanctions
+2. Procedures in Cases Involving Only Academic Sanctions.

-If a faculty member wishes to seek only an academic sanction (i.e., a reduced grade) and the student does not contest either his/her guilt or the particular reduced grade the faculty member has chosen, then the student shall be given the reduced grade, unless the Academic Integrity Officer decides to seek a disciplinary sanction.
-The reduced grade may apply to the particular assignment as to which the violation occurred or to the course grade, at the faculty member's discretion.
-A reduced grade may be an "F" or another grade that is lower than the grade that the student would have earned but for the violation.
+If a faculty member wishes to seek only an academic sanction (i.e., a reduced grade) and students do not contest either their guilt or the particular reduced grade the faculty member has chosen, then the student shall be given the reduced grade, unless the Academic Integrity Officer decides to seek a disciplinary sanction.
+The reduced grade may apply to the particular assignment as to which the violation occurred or to the course grade, at the faculty member’s discretion.
+A reduced grade may be an “F” or another grade that is lower than the grade that the student would have earned but for the violation.
+The faculty member shall inform the Academic Integrity Officer of the resolution via email and the Officer shall update the applicable Faculty Report Form to reflect that resolution.

 In a case where a student admits to the alleged academic dishonesty but contests the particular academic sanction imposed, the student may appeal the academic sanction through the college’s grade appeal process.
 The student shall be allowed, at a minimum, an opportunity to present a written position with supporting evidence.
 The committee reviewing the appeal shall issue a written decision explaining the justification for the academic sanction imposed.

-Student Denies the Academic Dishonesty
+3. Student Denies the Academic Dishonesty

-Procedures in Cases Involving Disciplinary Sanctions
+3. Procedures in Cases Involving Disciplinary Sanctions.

 If the college decides to seek a disciplinary sanction, the case shall be processed under Article XV of the CUNY Bylaws.
 If the case is not resolved through mediation under Article XV, it shall be heard by the college’s Faculty-Student Disciplinary Committee.